iholloma/crdh/_essays/v01-13-growing-strong.md

-letter written on August 9, 1838 to his friend and fellow scientist Alexander Dallas Bache his disappointment with the nation's premier scientist, Benjamin Silliman, the founder of the *American Journal of Science* that he was especially concerned that there were not enough reviewers of the content published in his journal.
+letter written on August 9, 1838 to his friend and fellow scientist Alexander Dallas Bache his disappointment with the nation's premier scientist, Benjamin Silliman, the founder of the *American Journal of Science* for not having enough reviewers of the content published in his journal.
 Henry reminded Bache of their goal: "we must put down quackery or quackery will put down science."[^11] Since scientific learning needed to become apolitical,